Book an appointment using SetMore

 Financial Implications and Division of Assets

-In a divorce, the court often presides over the division of community property and debts accumulated during the marriage.
+The court often presides over the division of community property and debts accumulated during the marriage.
 Spousal support, child support, and custody arrangements are also determined based on the best interests of the parties involved.

 In contrast, an annulment does not involve the division of community property because the marriage is deemed void from the beginning.
 Each party typically retains ownership of their individual assets and debts, similar to how they were before the marriage.